IG Target Education 2030 Portfolio Series F

 Portfolio overview

-The IG Target Education 2030 Portfolio outperformed its benchmark over the quarter.
-Asset allocation positioning was additive over the period, while manager selection detracted.
+The IG Target Education 2030 Portfolio underperformed its benchmark over the quarter.
+Asset allocation, sector rotation and manager selection faced headwinds, while country positioning in equities was positive.

 To discuss your investment strategy, speak to your IG Advisor.